phetsims/phet-info/checklists/code_review_checklist.md

   }
   ```

 - [ ] It is not uncommon to use conditional shorthand and short circuiting for invocation.
+Use parentheses to maximize readability.

   ```js
   ( expression ) && statement;